spottsmorpheus/MorpheusWinAgentTools/README.md

 It is possible to run these Powershell script from a Morpheus Task.
 You can use a Remote task (winRm) or even the Morpheus Agent itself.
 When changes are made to the agent config using the Morpheus Agent, a delayed restart is used to ensure the task completes and returns an acknowledgement to Morpheus, preventing possible issues with the task being re-queued by RabbitMq

-### Get-MorpheusAgentConfig

-Returns the current XML Documument containing the Agent configuration

-### Set-MorpheusAgentConfig

-Used to update the Agent XML Config.

 ### Get-MorpheusAgentSocketStatus

 ```